PaddlePaddle/community/MEMBERSHIP.md

 ### Member

 Members are continuous and active contributors to the community.
-They can assign problems and PR to them, participate in sig through GitHub team, and automatically run pre commit tests for their pr.
+They can assign problems and PR to them, participate in PPSIG through GitHub team, and automatically run pre commit tests for their pr.
 It is hoped that members will continue to make positive contributions to the community.

 ### Reviewer